-Conform to the Academy’s Dress Code for staff and demonstrate exceptional standards of presentation, conduct, and time keeping;
+Conform to the Academy’s Dress Code for staff and demonstrate exceptional standards of presentation, conduct, and time keeping.

-Build team commitment amongst students and staff alike;
+Build team commitment amongst students and staff alike.

-Engage and motivate students and staff to do their best by doing your very best;
+Engage and motivate students and staff to do their best by doing your very best.

 Demonstrate a positive approach to your professional duties and improve the quality of student learning.